Color theory: Tints and shades

 When mixing pigments, a color is produced which is always darker and lower in chroma, or saturation, than the parent colors.
 This moves the mixed color toward a neutral color—a gray or near-black.
 Lights are made brighter or dimmer by adjusting their brightness, or energy level; in painting, lightness is adjusted through mixture with white, black, or a color's complement.

 It is common among some painters to darken a paint color by adding black paint—producing colors called shades—or lighten a color by adding white—producing colors called tints.
 However, it is not always the best way for representational painting, as an unfortunate result is for colors to also shift in hue.
-For instance, darkening a color by adding black can cause colors such as yellows, reds, and oranges, to shift toward the greenish or bluish part of the spectrum.
+For instance, darkening a color by adding black can cause colors such as yellows, oranges, and reds, to shift toward the greenish or bluish part of the spectrum.
+Another practice when darkening a color is to use its opposite, or complementary, color (e.g. purplish-red added to yellowish-green) to neutralize it without a shift in hue and darken it if the additive color is darker than the parent color.
 Lightening a color by adding white can cause a shift towards blue when mixed with reds and oranges.
-Another practice when darkening a color is to use its opposite, or complementary, color (e.g. purplish-red added to yellowish-green) to neutralize it without a shift in hue and darken it if the additive color is darker than the parent color.
 When lightening a color this hue shift can be corrected with the addition of a small amount of an adjacent color to bring the hue of the mixture back in line with the parent color (e.g. adding a small amount of orange to a mixture of red and white will correct the tendency of this mixture to shift slightly towards the blue end of the spectrum).